urbanslug/blog/posts/2019-07-21-Justifying-Sha256-for-variation-graphs.md

 tags: probability, cryptography, variation
 ---

-The underlying graph implementation in graphite uses a [hash table] to implement an adjacency hash table.
+Graphite's underlying graph implementation is an adjacency hash table, a technical way of saying that graphite uses a [hash table] to implement the graph.
-The keys in the hash table are SHA256 hashes of: the sequence, a plus symbol, and the offset.
+The keys of the hash table are SHA256 hashes of the concatenation of the sequence, a plus symbol, and the offset.

-Hashes grant us outgoing edge representations, constant time lookups for some queries, and eliminate duplicates.
+Hashes also grant us outgoing edge representations, constant time lookups for some queries, and eliminate duplicates.

 # Cost of hashing